 "type": "color",

-"description": "Primary brand color used for CTAs and links"
+"description": "Primary brand color.
+Use for CTAs, links, and focus states."

 }